joshmcarthur/joshmcarthur.github.com/_posts/2019-02-03-biking-from-akatawara-to-renata-hut-attempt-2.md

 After that attempt, I reflected on how, because much of the track is four-wheel drive accesible, I could possibly save some time by mountain biking as far up as I could before continuing up by foot.
-That's why I tried this time.
+That's what I tried this time.
 It didn't work out, which I'll go into.

 **Start time:** 9:30am from Akatawara Hill Rd saddle